✓ Updated March 2026

 Essential Travel Tips

-While credit cards are widely accepted in hotels and larger shops, always have some Bahraini Dinars (BHD) on hand for smaller purchases like local souk finds or street food.
-ATMs are plentiful, and you can often get a better exchange rate than at the airport.
+While credit cards are widely accepted in hotels and larger shops, always have some Bahraini Dinars (BHD) on hand for smaller souk purchases or local taxis.
+ATMs are plentiful, and you can usually get a good exchange rate directly from them.

-Taxis are readily available and relatively inexpensive, but agree on the fare before you start your journey or ensure the meter is used.
-For a more authentic experience and to navigate the bustling souqs, consider using ride-sharing apps like Careem, which is popular in the region.
+Taxis are readily available and relatively inexpensive, but agree on the fare before starting your journey or ensure the meter is used.
+For a more local experience and to navigate the bustling souqs, consider using ride-sharing apps like Careem, which are very popular and reliable.

-Don't leave Bahrain without trying 'Machboos', a flavorful rice dish often made with chicken or lamb, and 'Balaleet', a sweet and savory vermicelli breakfast dish.
-For an authentic experience, head to a local eatery in Manama's Bab Al Bahrain area.
+Don't leave Bahrain without trying Machboos, the national dish of spiced rice with chicken or lamb – it's a flavor explosion!
+For an authentic experience, head to a local eatery in Manama's Bab Al Bahrain area, where you'll find delicious, home-style cooking at great prices.

 Bahrain is generally a very safe country with low crime rates, but it's always wise to be aware of your surroundings, especially in crowded markets.
-Keep your valuables secure and avoid walking alone in dimly lit areas late at night.
+Keep your valuables secure and avoid walking alone in deserted areas late at night, just as you would anywhere else.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.